couchdeveloper/FutureLib/README.md

 ## Getting Started

 The following sections show how to use futures and promises in short examples.
-A more detailed description can be found in the [documentation](file://documentation.md).

 ### What is a Future?